 Gullah Museum in Georgetown

-Founded by a Gullah story quilt artist and a scholar who has lectured widely on the African Diaspora, the museum provides insight into the role African slaves played in the Lowcountry’s lucrative rice and indigo industry.
-Shopkeeper and chief storyteller, Andrew Rodrigues, is happy to share his vast knowledge of the artifacts on display and the history of Gullah.
+Founded by a Gullah story quilt artist and a scholar who has lectured widely on the African Diaspora, the Gullah Museum provides insight into the role African slaves played in the Lowcountry's lucrative rice and indigo industry.
+Shopkeeper and chief storyteller Andrew Rodrigues is happy to share his vast knowledge of the artifacts on display and the history of Gullah.

-Tour the site of the former Avery Normal Institute, a hub for Charleston’s African-American community from 1864-1954.
-Now part of the College of Charleston, the center develops new exhibitions each year from its rich archival, art and rare manuscript collections.
+Tour the site of the former Avery Normal Institute, a hub for Charleston's African-American community from 1864-1954.
+Now part of the College of Charleston, the Avery Research Center for African-American History and Culture develops new exhibitions each year from its rich archival, art and rare manuscript collections.
 It also hosts temporary art exhibitions featuring prominent and emerging artists whose work documents the history, traditions, legacies and influence of African-Americans.
-Guided tours are offered daily.
+The center is not currently open for walk-in, guided tours.
+Self-guided tours are available on the second Wednesday of the month.
+Advance registration is required.

 Take a two-hour bus tour with the author of "A Gullah Guide to Charleston" and explore important historical sites in the history of Charleston's African-Americans.
 Tour stops include the place where enslaved Africans were auctioned to plantation owners, the original Catfish Row neighborhood featured in the opera Porgy and Bess, and a hiding spot along the emancipation's underground railroad.